Welcome to Year 1

-Daily Reading - Due to Covid, we will be creating class libraries for reading books.
+Due to Covid, we will be creating class libraries for reading books.
 Children will be allowed to choose and take home a book from their class library for home reading.
-We encourage children to read 4 times a week for 15 minutes.
-Younger children will need to spend more time reading aloud whilst older or more confident readers may spend some of this time reading independently.
+We encourage children to read 4 times a week for 10 minutes.
+Younger children will need to spend more time reading aloud.
 Parents are expected to sign the reading record to show their child has read.

 Alongside reading books, children will have access to online reading activities and games on our new learning platform being launched in the next few weeks.
 As part of our catch-up curriculum, weekly reading tasks will be set for your child to complete at home.
 There will be an expectation to complete these tasks and time in school will be made available for children who have limited access to technology.

-We believe that a skill which will set them up for life is reading and so we ask that you read with your child as often as possible with 4 times being a minimum.
+We believe that a skill which will set them up for life is reading and so we ask that you read with your child as often as possible.
 This can be in the form of your child reading their school book to you, reading something from home or you reading to them and discussing what has happened in a story or non-fiction text.
-Each child has a Reading Fairytale in the front of their reading diary.
+In Key Stage One, we have a reading initiative.
+Each of these last a term.
+They will receive a new one at the beginning of each new term.
+If they complete the reading initiative before the end of a term, they will receive a new book to keep.
+They can choose this from a special selection from Mrs Hollyman’s office.
+The first reading initiative is called Reading Fairytale and will be in their reading diary.
 Each time they read (or are involved in a book activity) they can colour one of the dots.
-When they reach the final dot for that colour, they can show an adult in school to receive a certificate in our Friday assembly.
+When they reach the final dot for that character, they can show an adult in school to receive a certificate in our Friday assembly.
 We like to make reading fun for our children and help them to become familiar with the texts they read.
-We ask that children read their books 4 times before changing them so as they know the book well and can develop fluent reading (which is needed for good comprehension).
+We ask that children read their books at least two times before changing them so as they know the book well and can develop fluent reading (which is needed for good comprehension).

-For the first half term, children will be asked to wear their PE kits to school on the day they have PE.
-It is expected that the children will be in full PE kit (burgundy t-shirt and black shorts).
+The children will change for PE in school and so will need a named PE kit in a named bag.
+It is expected that the children will be in full PE kit (burgundy t-shirt, black shorts and well fitted plimsolls).
 They may wear black or grey joggers and a black or grey sweatshirt or their school jumper over their PE kit if it is cold.

-Year 1 will be having PE on a Thursday.
+Year 1 will be taught PE on a Tuesday and a Thursday.

 Year 1 Team